 Traffic crimes in Thornton, Commerce City, and Brighton require experienced, strategic representation.
 Just because you’ve been charged with DUR doesn’t mean you’re guilty.
 Perhaps you never got a notice stating your license was suspended, someone made a clerical error, or you drove due to an unavoidable emergency.
 That said, contact our office today for a free consultation with Adams County’s best defense attorneys.
 We will carefully analyze your unique case, as well as recommend next steps in your defense.
 Our affordable fees and flexible payment plans make obtaining a skilled attorney possible in these uncertain times.

 If you or someone you know is facing an allegation of driving under restraint in Colorado, be smart.
-Contact the highly-rated criminal defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the highly-rated criminal defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.